Gimme Some Oven

 5 Things We’ve Learned About Being A Nice Person In Barcelona

 Chances are, if you’re reading this, you’re already a nice person.
-But in any new place you go, it always pays off to keep the culture in mind.
-It shows your respect for the place you’re visiting, as well as the people that live there.
-Here are five easy things to keep in mind.
+But in any new place we travel, we always try our best to learn some of the nuances of the culture in order to show our respect for the people there.
+So here are five simple things that we recommend visitors keep in mind here in Barcelona…

 3. Carry cash, especially coins.
 Barcelona draws people from around the world.
 As part of the energy of the city, there are plentiful street performers.
 If you see something that moves you, it makes a big difference (and a living) for those who offer it to drop a coin or two into the hat.
-And as mentioned above, coins are also good for leaving a bit of extra money behind after a good meal ;) See, being a nice person can be pretty easy, right?
+And as mentioned above, coins are also good for leaving a bit of extra money behind after a good meal.

 4. Carry a scarf.
 In the summer months, it’s common to dress for the heat.
 When you step into one of the city’s gorgeous churches, it’s a sign of respect to keep shoulders covered when entering these sacred spaces.
 Also, while in churches, hats come off as well.